FreePYQ logoFreePYQ

 Explanation:

 The Battle of Khongjom is a significant event in Manipur's history, commemorated in folk music.
 This battle, fought in 1891, symbolizes resistance against British colonial rule.
-The musical narration of such events is a key part of Manipuri folk traditions, making option A correct.
+The musical narration of such events is a key part of Manipuri folk traditions, so option A is correct.
 Other states listed do not have direct associations with this specific battle's folklore.

 Question 96